zacholauson/blog/source/_posts/2014-06-20-basic-spree-defacing.markdown

 Ive been working on a Spree app for a couple of weeks now and I think I am finally starting to get a better understanding of Deface.

 To override a view in Spree, you can either overwrite the template completely, or use Deface to add / remove elements from a layout.
-Overwritting a layout is really easy because you just put a new template in the location of the template your overwritting in Spree, but in your app.
+Overwriting a layout is really easy because you just put a new template in the location of the template your overwritting in Spree, but in your app.
 Deface is almost as convenient, but kind of annoying because you have to either write out your markup and put it in a string in the Deface override, or make a string that renders a new template.
 From what I can tell, most people just put all of their markup in a string.